spewil/phd/sections/next_steps.md

 First completing a methodsy style piece of owrk about the setup, illlustrating the generation of bespoke control strategies by careful tracking of the EMG modes relative to task performance.

+settle on emg mapping protocol and online data filtering / analysis to start longer term task experiments do pilot study over many sessions to test regularization models

+Develop a series of experiments and scale up data collection across a range of tasks

+analyze this data against control models?

 Next is to work on models of learning by extending the framework of OFC through additions of composition and error-based adaptation.

+test those models against data

 ## Data Collection at Scale